J-ctrl804/xbmc/README.md

+# 🚫 DEPRECATED (TYPE: FULL) 🚫
+This repository is no longer maintained.
 # Kodi
 Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 With its beautiful interface and powerful skinning engine, it's available for Android, BSD, Linux, macOS, iOS, tvOS and Windows.